Cyber Risk Management and Mitigation via Controlled Stochastic SIS Dynamics: An Optimal Control Approach: Stochastic SIS model and mathematical formulation

 where we introduce white noise shocks $W_t$, which is a parameter perturbation of $\beta$ with volatility $\sigma$.
 Here, $\alpha$ is the rate at which susceptible nodes (devices/users) are infected by external cyber threats (e.g., malicious emails,denial-of-service); $\beta$ denotes the rate at which the infected nodes propagate malware to susceptible nodes; and $\gamma$ is a baseline (unassisted) recovery rate of the compromised nodes become functional and threat-free, which may be due to the baseline cybersecurity measures like antivirus or basic IT policies.
 For simplicity, we assume that all the abovementioned model parameters in \eqref{eq:stochastic-SIS} are constants.

 Now, we extend \eqref{eq:stochastic-SIS} to a controlled stochastic SIS model with two control variables.
-On one hand, we allow the above SIS model to be controlled under cyber risk management protocols through proactive protection measures (see, e.g., \cite{barnett2023epidemic} for a similar control variable in an epidemic study).
+On one hand, we allow the above SIS model to be controlled under cyber risk management protocols through proactive protection measures.
 Let $\eta_t$ be the fraction of nodes (both susceptible and cyber-infected) at time $t$ in the system under protection with certain measures, which can reduce the effectiveness of both the external cyber threats to susceptible nodes and propagation from cyber-infected nodes to susceptible nodes.
-Note that it is possible to introduce an extra parameter $\zeta\in[0,1]$ and replace $\eta_t$ by $(1-\zeta\eta_t)$ in \eqref{eq:stochastic-SIS}, which captures the incomplete effectiveness of the protection measure.
-We set $\zeta =1$ and ignore this parameter in our study; for a detailed discussion, one can consult, for example, \cite{barnett2023epidemic}.
 On the other hand, we further replace $\gamma$ in \eqref{eq:stochastic-SIS} by $\gamma + \rho_t$, where $\rho_t$ is a controlled recovery rate at time $t$, which can be interpreted as the enhanced recovery rate due to certain reactive interventions to the cyber-infected nodes.

 We assume that the pair of cyber risk management and mitigation control actions $(\eta_\cdot,\rho_\cdot)$ takes value in a nonempty set $U$ in $[0,1]\times[0,\infty)$.
 Then, the dynamics of the controlled stochastic SIS model can be described by the following system of stochastic differential equations(SDEs):